 Alcohol withdrawal can be difficult so it is not something you want to do on your own.
 Most addiction experts would agree that going through an alcohol detox program would be most beneficial for those seeking treatment.
 Some of the reasons to go through a program include:

 - Those who have been drinking excessively for years are at risk for delirium tremens.
 Death has occurred in 5% of drinkers experiencing delirium tremens.

 - An overwhelming 90% of alcohol withdrawal seizures occur within 48 hours of drinking cessation.

 - Fewer than 3% of seizures will take place 5–20 days after drinking cessation.

 The single most dangerous thing about drug and alcohol abuse is that many of those suffering from the condition are unable or unwilling to admit they have a problem.
 The responsibility falls on family and friends to help them understand the severity of their condition.
 Never hesitate to hold an intervention for someone you love.
 Following an intervention, it’s imperative the individual is lead directly into a reputable drug and alcohol detox program.

 Serenity House Detox can help you overcome your addiction.
 Our accredited treatment programs can help you reclaim control of your life and prepare yourself for treatment.
-You don’t have to wonder anymore, ‘does detox help in maintaining sobriety?’
-Contact us at 866-294-5306 and let’s get you started on the road to sobriety.
+There is no need to suffer in silence with addiction.
+You do not have to wonder anymore, ‘does detox help in maintaining sobriety?’
+Contact us at 866.294.5306 and let us get you started on the long road to sobriety.